Yupun Abeykoon: Career

 On 3 August 2022, Abeykoon won the bronze medal in the men's 100m final at the Birmingham Commonwealth Games after finishing the race in 10.14 seconds.
 He also became the first Sri Lankan to win a Commonwealth Games medal in athletics since Sriyani Kulawansa and Sugath Thilakaratne's medal feats at the 1998 Commonwealth Games.
 He also became the first Sri Lankan to win a Commonwealth Games medal in either the men's or women's 100m events.
 During the heat event of the 2022 Commonwealth Games men's 100m category, he managed to set an all-time fastest-ever timing in Commonwealth Games history for the event after finishing with a timing of 10.06 seconds.
 The previous record in the 100m men's heats was held by Canada's Glenroy Gilbert, who had finished the heat with a timing of 10.10 seconds during the 1994 Commonwealth Games.
 Abeykoon's timing of 10.06 seconds in Heat 6 of the men's 100m event eventually earned him a spot in the semi-finals of the competition.
 He finished with a timing of 10.20 seconds in the men's 100m semi-final, which helped him secure a berth in the men's 100m final, the only Asian athlete to qualify for the final.
 He also became the first Sri Lankan to reach the final of the 100m event in Commonwealth Games history.

+In 2024 May, Yupun won at the Anhalt Athletic Championship held at Germany, recording 10.16s with wind at +0.3.
+This was for the Men's 100m sprint.